 |462||Emersons Green-Downend-M32-Bristol (Shoppers Express Bus)|

 The no 5 service has recently been withdrawn from Downend.
 We are pressing First to re-introduce this service at the earliest opportunity.
 Until they do so residents living in the Overndale Road area of the parish have no direct access to public transport.
-This bus service was particularly usefull for getting to the Eastgate Centre.
+This bus service was particularly useful for getting to the Eastgate Centre.

 Timetables for all bus services can be accessed on www.travelinesw.com.

 Paper timetables and Bus Maps are also available from the First Travel Shop at Marlborough Street Bus Station in Bristol.

 This service is funded jointly between Downend & Bromley Heath Parish Council and Mangotsfield Rural Parish Council and operates on weekdays only.
 This is a speedy service as the bus uses the Ring Road and M32 Motorway and is greatly appreciated by the passengers.
 The bus terminates at Temple Meads Station.